Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

   > All microservices that communicate with NATS can also communicate with the Redis cluster.
 This is needed to bypass the limit size that NATS enforces for all the messages it receives (1MB).

-* Microservices that doesn't communicate with NATS
+* Microservices that don't communicate with NATS

   * *dispatch-portal-frontend*